-Supported by many local authorities in Kent, as well as housing associations, Homeswapper aims to help public tenants swap homes.
-You can use its site to find another home you would like to exchange yours for.
+Homeswapper aims to help public tenants swap homes and is supported by many local authorities and housing authorities in Kent.
+You can use its website to find another home to exchange yours for.
 This means your home will be advertised here for other tenants to see.

 When you register you can say what sort of property you are looking for.
-Then you can log in any time and search for possible matches.
+You can log in any time and search for possible matches.